 When you are finished providing details for your destination connection, select Next.

-Read Activate profiles and segments to streaming segment export destinations for instructions on activating audience segments to this destination.
+Read Activate profiles and audiences to streaming audience export destinations for instructions on activating audiences to this destination.
 Note that no mapping step is required and no scheduling step is available for this destination.

-To validate successful data export, you can check that your segments have successfully made it through to your desired Experience Cloud solution.
+To validate successful data export, you can check that your audiences have successfully made it through to your desired Experience Cloud solution.

-Your Experience Platform segments appear in Audience Manager as signals, traits, and segments.
+Your Experience Platform audiences appear in Audience Manager as signals, traits, and segments.
 You can verify in Audience Manager if the data has appeared as described in the documentation links above.

 All Adobe Experience Platform destinations are compliant with data usage policies when handling your data.
 For detailed information on how Adobe Experience Platform enforces data governance, read the Data Governance overview.